 Far beyond deciding what plants grow indoors in shade are the cultural and other environmental conditions for interior plants.
 Houseplants that like shade still need light.
 If the lighting is enough that a person can read comfortably, the shade lover should receive enough foot candles.
 If the area is dimmer, you will have to increase the day hours the plant is exposed to light.

 Shade plants for inside tend to need less frequent watering than those in full light.
 Water deeply, but infrequently and allow the top few inches of soil to dry out to prevent mold.

-Interior plants usually thrive best in temperatures of 70 degrees Fahrenheit (21 C) or more.
+Interior plants usually thrive best in temperatures of 70 F. (21 C) or more.
 Shade lovers are no exception and those dark spaces of the home tend to be cool.
 Turn up the heat so your plants are happy.